Chart Color Schemes

 Health performance in Dungog is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Dungog, with high prevalence of common health conditions across both younger and older age groups.
+Health data indicates significant challenges for Dungog regarding common health conditions, affecting both younger and older age groups.

-Approximately 51% (~5,182 people) have private health cover, which is relatively low compared to other areas.
-The most prevalent medical conditions are arthritis (affecting 10.5% of residents) and asthma (9.1%).
-Notably, 63.3% of residents report having no medical ailments, slightly higher than the 62.6% reported across Rest of NSW.
-Dungog has a higher proportion of seniors aged 65 and over at 23.2% (2,373 people), compared to the 16.9% in Rest of NSW.
-Despite this, health outcomes among seniors in Dungog are above average, performing better than the general population in various health metrics.
+Private health cover stands at approximately 51%, covering around 5,182 people.
+The most prevalent medical conditions are arthritis (10.5%) and asthma (9.1%).
+About 63.3% of residents report no medical ailments, compared to 62.6% in Rest of NSW.
+Dungog has a higher proportion of seniors aged 65 and over at 23.2% (2,373 people), compared to the 16.9% state average.
+Health outcomes among seniors are above average, exceeding general population metrics.

 Frequently Asked Questions - Health